To Fight For Your Rights

 - Curfew.
 When I first begin driving by myself, I may not drive after 10:00 p.m.
 This curfew will be reviewed and possibly revised on the date of contract review.

 - Staying in touch.
 When I am away from my parents, I will inform them of exactly where I am.
 I will call my parents when I have arrived at the intended location, before I change locations, and before I start my trip home.
 If my first call does not reach my parents, I will try all available numbers and leave messages at each.

-- Off-Limit Areas.
-I will not drive on streets, highways, or in areas that are designated as off-limits.
+- Off Limit Areas.
+I will not drive on streets, highways, or in areas that are designated by my parents as “off limits.”
 I understand that greater flexibility in these matters will come as I gain experience and show that I am honoring the agreement.
 For the time being, the following roads and areas are to be avoided:

 - No one else drives vehicle.
 I will not permit any other person to drive the car without my parents’ specific permission for each specific case.

-- Weather/road conditions.
+- Weather and road conditions.
 I will respect weather and road conditions, slowing down as needed for safety.
 I will contact my parents to discuss weather or poor road conditions when I am out driving.

 - Emotional upset.
 Knowing that judgment and driving skills are altered by emotions, I will not drive when I am upset or angry.
 If upset, I will contact my parents for transportation and I reserve the right to maintain my privacy regarding personal matters.
 My parents agree not to ask a lot of unnecessary questions.

-- Friends ride only with their parents’ permission.
-When transporting my friends, I will be reasonably sure that they have their parents’ permission to ride with me.
+- Get permission.
+Friends ride only with their parents’ permission.
+When transporting my friends, I will be reasonably sure that they have their parents' permission to ride with me.

-- Thank You for Not Smoking.
+- No Smoking.
 I will not allow smoking in the car.
 I will not smoke in the car.

 - No eating & driving.
 I will not eat while driving.